ArronBeale/CI_PP4_the_diplomat/README.md

 19. As an Admin / Authorised User I can toggle booking confirmation to auto or manual mode so that on busy days manual mode can be used to reduce double bookings (Must have)
 22. As a User I can view the site's blog so that I can learn additional information and read articles (Should have)
 23. As a User I can view the food and drink menu so that I can decide wether to eat at the business (Must have)
-25. As a User I can view the food and drink menu so that I can decide wether to eat at the business (Must have)
-26. As a User I can not book a date in the past so that my booking is valid (Must have)
+25. As a User I can not book a date in the past so that my booking is valid (Must have)
-27. As a User I can view blog posts page by page so that I can browse without seeing an overloaded page (Should have)
+26. As a User I can view blog posts page by page so that I can browse without seeing an overloaded page (Should have)
-28. As a User I can not book a table already booked so that my booking is valid and not double booked (Must have)
+27. As a User I can not book a table already booked so that my booking is valid and not double booked (Must have)